 Think about circumcision early, before your baby is born

-Any decision that has lifelong consequences for your child deserves thoughtful consideration.
-Too many parents only consider circumcision once a doctor or nurse brings up the subject in the hospital.
-It's great that you are doing your research now.
+Any decision with lifelong consequences for your child deserves thoughtful consideration.
+Too many parents only consider circumcision once a doctor or nurse brings it up in the hospital.
+It's great that you're doing your research now.

 Circumcision is not medically necessary